A California driver explains their family's experience,

 Still, it’s nice to save in the short-term, and fortunately there are several ways to reduce your monthly insurance payment.
 The number one tip is to shop around.
 Insurance rates vary by vehicle model, insurance company, and state, so you’ll want to hunt for the best deal.
 Some insurers offer discounts for electric and hybrid vehicles, though you’ll likely have to ask for a quote before you can find out how much you can save (Note: discounts also vary by vehicle model and state).

-- Farmers Insurance - Californians who drive alternative fuel vehicles can save 5 - 10%.
+- Farmers Insurance - Those who drive alternative fuel vehicles can save 10%.

-- Tesla - Tesla owners in 12 states can also get their insurance through Tesla, with discounts available depending on location.
-It also includes an Autonomous Vehicle Protection Package.
+- Tesla - Tesla owners in 12 states can also get their insurance through Tesla, which also offers an Autonomous Vehicle Protection Package.

-- Travelers - Considered by some to be the best insurer of EVs, Travelers offers Hybrid/Electric car discounts.
+- Travelers - Considered by some to be the best insurer of EVs, Travelers offers 10% off hybrid/electric cars

 - USAA - Although only available to military members, veterans, and their families, USAA offers some of the lowest rates across the board.